CA · Class Reunion Venue Guide

 Yes if you have 15+ out-of-town classmates.
 Without a block, individuals face $450+/night last-minute rates.
 A block at Union Square or SoMa typically negotiates to $320-$400 for October Saturdays with no minimum nights.

-RSVPs, ticket payments, name badges with QR codes, missing-classmate search, committee dashboard. $39 total per reunion — free to set up.
+RSVPs, ticket payments, QR badges, missing-classmate search, committee dashboard. $99 one-time — free until you send invites.